The machine seem to be leaking / consumes too much gas / has a too weak gas flow. Why?

 Why isn’t the Aarke water bottle made of glass instead of PET?

-Why is the lever clicking before gas comes out into the water bottle?
+Why is the lever making a click sound before gas comes out into the water bottle?

 I don’t get good carbonation despite pumping up and down with the lever.
 Why?